needle-mirror/com.unity.visualscripting/Documentation~/vs-units.md

 New units appear dimmed out.
 This is a useful predictive debugging feature as visual scripting  warns you that their value is never used.

 The fuzzy finder provides a preview documentation of each unit before it is created.
-For example, for the Add unit, there is a short description of what it does and of its ports.
+For example, for the Subtract unit, there is a short description of what it does and of its ports.

 ![](images/bolt-units4.png)